xenify-io/litepaper/README.md

 <br>

-- In the daily burn auctions hosted on Arbitrum, users have the option to burn anywhere from 1 to 10,000 batches.
-A single YSL burn batch represents 0.1 YSL, while a vXEN burn batch corresponds to 10,000,000 vXEN.
-A native fee of 0.01 ETH is applied per batch in both burn and ETH auctions.
+- In the daily burn auctions on Arbitrum, users can burn from 1 to 10,000 batches.
+Each YSL burn batch equals 0.1 YSL, and each vXEN burn batch is equivalent to 10,000,000 vXEN.
+A native fee of 0.01 ETH applies per batch for both burn and ETH auctions.

-- Every day, 50% of the XNF supply is distributed to participants in daily burn auctions.
-The distribution is equally allocated between the YSL Burn Auction and the vXEN Burn Auction.
-For instance, if only 1 batch of YSL is burned and 10,000 batches of vXEN are burned on a given cycle, the user who burned the single YSL batch would receive the entire 25% of the daily XNF supply, while the vXEN burners would share the other 25% based on their respective burn batches.
+- Half of the daily XNF supply is distributed to participants of the daily burn auctions, split evenly between the YSL and vXEN Burn Auctions.
+For example, if 1 YSL batch and 10,000 vXEN batches are burned in a cycle, the user who burned the single YSL batch would receive a full 25% of the daily XNF supply, whereas the vXEN burners would divide the remaining 25% based on their burn contributions.

-- Additionally, participants in the ETH auction are awarded 40% of the XNF supply as veXNF rewards, which come with a 1-year claimable lock.
-Once claimed, these rewards enhance the participant's earning power, allowing them to earn more ETH.
-Similarly, those participating in the Swap auction will receive the remaining 10% of the daily XNF distribution as veXNF rewards, also with a 1-year claimable lock.
-Upon claiming, their earning power will also increase.
+- In the ETH auction, participants receive 40% of the daily XNF supply as veXNF rewards, which are locked for one year before they become claimable.
+These rewards, once claimed, increase the participant's earning power for future ETH earnings.
+Participants in the Swap auction are awarded the remaining 10% of the XNF supply as veXNF rewards, subject to the same one-year claimable lock, enhancing their earning power upon claiming.

 <br>